Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 To qualify for residency, third-country nationals must make an investment in the Hungarian economy under one of the available options:

 Residency is granted for 10 years and can be extended once for the same period.
-The investor’s family, including a spouse, minor children, and parents, can get residency together with the main applicant.
+The investor’s family, including a spouse or registered partner, children under 25, and parents, can get residency together with the main applicant.

 Hungary is regarded as a high-income country with a stable economy.
 The country’s GDP per capita ranks 47th worldwide and reached the value of $23,000 by the end of 2023.